bryanwb/chef-rewind/README.md

 end

 # file my-postgresql/recipes/server.rb
-chef_gem "chef-edit"
+chef_gem "chef-rewind"
-require 'chef/edit'
+require 'chef/rewind'

 include_recipe "postgresql::server"
 # my-postgresql.conf.erb located inside my-postgresql/templates/default/my-postgresql.conf.erb
-edit :template => "/var/pgsql/data/postgresql.conf" do
+rewind :template => "/var/pgsql/data/postgresql.conf" do
   source "my-postgresql.conf.erb"
   cookbook_name "my-postgresql"
 end

 ```

-If you do not specify cookbook_name the edit function will likely
+If you do not specify cookbook_name the rewind function will likely
 return an error since Chef will look in the postgresql cookbook for
 the source file and not in the my-postgresql cookbook.